 The Rating: "Exceptional cuisine, worth a special journey," notes the Michelin guide.
 Currently, there are five restaurants in New York City that hold three stars.

-Chef’s Table at Brooklyn Fare: Even though the Chef's Table at Brooklyn Fare has (ironically), now moved to Manhattan, it hasn't lost its three-star rating.
+Chef’s Table at Brooklyn Fare: Even though the Chef's Table at Brooklyn Fare has (ironically) moved to Manhattan, it hasn't lost its three-star rating.
 The upscale 20-course French and Japanese fusion menu is arguably one of the best in the city.

 What Michelin Says: "Like a wild mushroom after spring rain, Chef César Ramirez's new home for his incomparable Chef’s Table has sprung up in Hell's Kitchen, seemingly overnight."